flatcar/Flatcar/governance.md

 Most votes require a simple majority of all Maintainers to succeed, except where otherwise noted.
 Two-thirds majority votes mean at least two-thirds of all existing maintainers.

+## Roadmap Changes

+Changes to the project roadmap should be discussed openly and with enough context for contributors and Maintainers to understand the reasoning behind the proposed change.
+Roadmap changes may be proposed through a GitHub issue, by a vote, or during a meeting of the Maintainers.
+Using an issue is encouraged where practical, as it creates a clear public record of the proposal, the discussion around it, and the decision that follows.
+In practice, roadmap changes will usually be discussed during the Flatcar Developer Syncs.
+These meetings are listed on the public project calendar, and their recordings are publicly available through the meeting agendas.
+When a roadmap change is made during a meeting, at least two-thirds of the Maintainers must be present for that decision.

 ## Modifying this Charter